Delicious Sourdough Ciabatta

 - Preheat oven – Preheat the oven at 450°F / 230°C / Gas mark 8 with a pizza stone for at least 45 minutes.

-Pro tip – High hydration dough will tend to stick easily.
-So do less with it and make sure you are generous with the dry flour. - Divide – Using a bench scraper, divide the dough in half, then half again making 4 loves.
-Then, shape each half into a rectangle trying not to deflate the dough.
+Pro tip – High-hydration dough will tend to stick easily.
+So do less with it and make sure you are generous with the dry flour. - Divide – Using a bench scraper, divide the dough in half, then half again, making four loaves.
+Then, shape each half into a rectangle, trying not to deflate the dough.
 Transfer to a well-dusted parchment paper or bread cloche.
-Then, fold the paper or cloche around the loaves to help keep its shape.
+Then, fold the paper or cloche around the loaves to help keep their shape.

-Pro tip – Please note in the video I made 2 loves using half the recipe. - Prove – Gently, using a cardboard or baking tray (see video), transfer the individual loaves to a well-dusted parchment paper or bread cloche dusted with flour.
-Fold the paper or cloche around the loaves to help keep its shape.
-Leave to proof for 30 to 45 minutes.
+Pro tip – Please note that in the video, I made two loaves using half the recipe. - Proof – Gently, using a cardboard or baking tray (see video), transfer the individual loaves to a well-dusted parchment paper or bread cloche dusted with flour.
+Fold the paper or cloche around the loaves to help keep their shape.
+Then, leave to proof for 30 to 45 minutes.

 - Bake – Bake for 20 to 25 minutes until golden brown on the top and a hollow sound on the bottom of the bread.